-I was checking out Livingston’s blog and he drew my attention to this article from by Jason Baer of Convince and Convert and thought it was a great piece that deserved some additional attention (apparently so did 50+ other people as evidenced in the comments section).
+I was checking out Livingston’s blog and he drew my attention to an article from Jason Baer of Convince and Convert and thought it was a great piece that deserved some additional attention (apparently so did 50+ other people as evidenced in the comments section).
 Jason lists six fallacies of social media and explains as to why they are false.
 There are good and bad points to his arguments, and I’d like to delve further into his analysis.

-1. Social Media is Inexpensive Social media tools are inexpensive.
 They are generally open source and shareable.
 Monitoring is free (unless you use a professional tool).
 I agree that engaging in effective social media campaigns is extremely time consuming (and therein lies the cost).
 Factor in hours of research, diving into communities, participating, commenting, reading, reading, and more reading.
 To ease the pain, consultants and agencies embracing social media as a tactic to add to their overall PR and marketing counsel should develop strategies and clear tactics.
 Develop clear metrics to determine viable and influential sources.
 Work hard, work smart, work strategically.
 Over time, you will identify methods of searching and pulling out the best information for your client or company’s goals, while saving valuable time and endless hours searching through infinite web content.

 2. Social Media is Fast